whiscard/openmrs-docker/README.md

 # How to Use the OpenHMIS Images using docker-compose

-## EXAMPLE (in summary):
+## Summarized steps with our defined defaults

 1. Install docker
 2. Install docker-compose
-3. Clone [this](https://github.com/OpenHMIS/openmrs-docker) repo to your local environment i.e `git clone https://github.com/OpenHMIS/openmrs-docker`
-4. `cd openmrs-docker`
+3. Create a directory where you will download the docker-compose file.
+After creating this directory, cd (change directory) to the created directory.
+4. Download the compose file: `curl https://raw.githubusercontent.com/OpenHMIS/openmrs-docker/imed/docker-compose.yml -o docker-compose.yml`
 5. `docker-compose up -d` - this installs and configures both the openmrs and mysql containers.
 6. Once the docker container is up and running, run `docker ps` - This will show you the active containers.
-Note the `port` number for the openmrs container and use it to access the webapp i.e `http://localhost:9802/openmrs`
+Note the `port` number for the openmrs container and use it to access the webapp for instance `http://localhost:9901/openmrs`
 7. Use `docker-compose stop` and `docker-compose start` to stop and start the containers respectively.

 # To customize your docker-compose settings

-## Edit the docker-compose.yml file

 There are a number of Environment Variables to set in the docker compose file, namely: